 "No...no, thank you," she whispered, shaking her head.
 Bob gave her a little nudge and motioned with his hand, prompting her to speak up.
 "No, thank you...I'd like to go further," she said in as strong a voice as she could muster.
 It cracked, but he gave a very dignified nod and politely ignored it.

-He turned back to the crowd and took a few steps forward, affecting a rather serious air.
-He swept his hat off his head and held it to his chest, extending a long arm towards the electric chair.
-"Lookit that, folks," he said somberly.
+He turned back to the crowd and took a few steps forward, affecting a rather serious air and extending a long arm towards the electric chair.
+"Look at that, folks," he said somberly.
 "What a brave little lady we have here tonight!
 A working girl, come all the way up from the dark depths of the second tier, her heart set on one of our three grand prizes.
 A real rags to riches story, and I think she can do it!" he cried out, pointing emphatically at Alice's figure in the chair.
 "What about you, everybody?
 Do you think she can do it?"

 The crowd nearly leapt out of their seats, and lights flashed all over the arena like confetti.
 Somewhere in the back of her mind, Alice knew that the theatrics were a necessity, to pad out the half-hour of screentime she knew they had to fill, but it didn't matter...

 "How about it?"
 She gave a little start as she felt Bob's hand, cool and dry, over her own.
 She looked up to see him staring straight at her with a penetrating look.
 When he asked "Now, are you sure about this?
 You're sure you want to do it?", it was with a note of concern that was lost on her entirely.
 She could feel the blood rushing to her head, and her lips stretched into a wide smile as she nodded.

 There was the briefest pause before Bob pulled his hand away.
 There was a distant click.